al7002/Diabetes-Classification/README.md

    - Achieved lower false negative rate compared to other models

 ## Note
-This is an academic project for skill development in classification, model evaluation, and handling imbalanced data.
+This is an academic project for skill development in machine learning.
 Due to limited time for experimentation, the SVM model was tuned with fewer hyperparameter options.
 With a more extensive search space, it is likely that the performance could be further optimized.